Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

 The school (or you) can request that Local Authority Services carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 After the request has been made to the 'Panel of Professionals' (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.

-The Statement or EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used, and what strategies must be put in place.
+The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used, and what strategies must be put in place.
 It will also have long and short-term goals for your child.